Kalangarai Vilakkam: Plot

 Gopal consoles Ravi and takes him to a dance program.
 Both of them are shocked to see a lookalike of Neela.
 Initially both of them misunderstand that Neela is alive but eventually understand that she is Malliga, a dancer.
 Not still convinced by the reply, Ravi peeps into Malliga's room and shocked to see the injury at her back side which he mistakes that she is Neela, and she is acting.
 Gopal and Ravi make multiple attempts to find out what happened on the fateful day, but in vain.
 Malliga is moved by the Ravi's love failure story, and she consents to marry him.
 Nagarajan is shocked about this, and he wants to stop this marriage, but Malliga marries Ravi in secret.
 Gowri makes Malliga promise that she won't reveal anything about the fateful day to her husband, or else Nagarajan will kill Ravi.
 Malliga who is already confused about the happenings on that day promises that she won't do that.

-Ravi confuses Malliga by acting like an insane who is still unable to come out of the trauma of his lover's death.
-He pretends to faint one day, and Malliga is bewildered about Ravi's behavior.
-As per plan, Gopal advises Malliga to take him to Mahabalipuram so that he can be cured.
-Malliga is shocked about Mahabalipuram and she cries to her sister about her helplessness to break her promise.
+Ravi confuses Malliga by acting like an insane person who is still unable to come out of the trauma of his lover's death.
+He pretends to faint one day, and Malliga is bewildered by Ravi's behavior.
+As per the plan, Gopal advises Malliga to take him to Mahabalipuram so that he can be cured.
+Malliga is shocked about Mahabalipuram, and she cries to her sister about her helplessness to break her promise.
 Nagarajan is infuriated when he hears about Malliga taking Ravi to Mahabalipuram.
 He tries to shoot both of them, but Ravi fights with him and saves himself and Malliga.

 Ravi and Gopal trick Malliga at the lighthouse to reveal the truth, but Malliga is still adamant to open her mouth.
 She finally confesses about how she acted like Neela on insistence of Nagarajan, but she has no idea about how Neela died.
 When Ravi refused to believe, she runs to the top of the lighthouse to commit suicide.
 Gowri reveals all the truth to Ravi and kills herself by consuming poison.
 Nagarajan gets angry about his plans got exposed and tries to kill all of them.
 Out of anger, he reveals how he killed both Neela and his brother and make it look like a suicide.
 Cops who eavesdropped his confession catch him red-handed and arrest him.
 Malliga is also arrested as she helped Nagarajan.
 Nagarajan gets death sentence and Malliga is sentenced to three months prison as she did not reveal the truth in spite of knowing everything even though she has no part in killing of Neela.
 After her sentence, Ravi and Malliga start their new life.